What Should I Do With...?

 Compressed Gas Tanks

-Propane, helium & oxygen tanks and fire extinguishers are accepted at the Alpha Ridge Convenience Center.
+Propane, helium & oxygen tanks and fire extinguishers are accepted at Alpha Ridge Landfill.
 Also consider returning tanks to the seller.

 Construction, Renovation & Demolition Items

 Make new crayons by microwaving old crayon stubs in a paper cup for 15-second intervals.
 The melted crayon blob will harden into a new crazy and colorful crayon!
 Or visit CrazyCrayons.com to learn about a mail-in program for old crayons.
 Also see "Markers" below.